jonathanherring/kinetic-display/README.md

 After consulting with a few people I solidified my idea which became this project.
 Creation was incredibly challenging, not the least because there was no tutorial on how to make it.
-This project required an immense amount of trial & error, and peicing together a lot of disparate elements, oh and a 3 week deadline.
+This project required an immense amount of trial & error, and peicing together a lot of disparate elements (oh and a 3 week deadline).

 ## The Idea